Internet-Draft Rego Policy in OAuth March 2026

 Implementations of reverse-guided authorization MUST consider the following security aspects:

 • Auth Server Verification: Agents MUST verify that the auth_server specified in the rego_profile is trusted before submitting authorization requests.
+Agents MUST use only the token endpoint discovered from the auth_server's Authorization Server Metadata ([RFC8414]).
 Blindly following redirects could lead to credential theft.

 • Constraint Validation: Agents SHOULD validate that constraint values are reasonable before including them in authorization requests.
 Malicious resource servers might attempt to induce agents to request excessive permissions.